jessingit5/Cli-Cheatsheet/readme.md

-grep - Search recursively in a directory find - find files or directories clone - Copies an existing remote repository to your local machine
+grep - Search recursively in a directory find - find files or directories clone - Copies an existing remote repository to your local machine status - Shows the status of changes as untracted